 Visual Signaling Device If you’re heading out after sunset or before sunrise, a waterproof flashlight or headlamp is recommended by the coast guard.
 A headlamp offers hands-free signaling while a flashlight can be attached to shorts or a life jacket.
 Either way, the light will warn other vessels of your presence.

 Other Restrictions State governments may have additional requirements so it is important to check local regulations.
 Even some lakes and inland waterways have their own regulations, so it’s best to do a little research to avoid fines and potential harm to yourself or others in the water.
 Adhering to all regulations will ensure an enjoyable time in the water!
+Effective 1/1/13 all non motorized watercraft (including Stand Up Paddle boards) over 10 feet in length are required to be licensed by the Department Of Natural Resources.

 The Future of SUP Regulations Since the paddle board itself might be classified as a PFD, there are some talks that the Coast Guard will revise their paddle boarding regulations to remove the PFD/life jacket requirement.
 Currently windsurfers aren’t required to wear a PFD since their boards are considered to be “sea-anchors.”
 Stand up paddle boards could essentially fall under that same category.
-In the meantime, don’t get caught beyond the surf zone without your life jacket!
+In the meantime, don’t get caught outside of the surf zone without your life jacket!